Farewell Letter to the American People

 The "Farewell Letter to the American People" was a widely published letter by Choctaw Chief George W. Harkins in February 1832.
 It denounced the removal of the Choctaw Nation to Oklahoma.

-It also marked the beginning of a large process that would remove Native Americans who were living east of Mississippi, the Trail of Tears.
+It also marked the beginning of a large process that would remove Native Americans who were living east of the Mississippi river, the Trail of Tears.
 Harkins wrote the letter to explain what it feels like to leave one's ancestral homes to satisfy the desires of others.

 It is with considerable diffidence that I attempt to address the American people, knowing and feeling sensibly my incompetency; and believing that your highly and well improved minds would not be well entertained by the address of a Choctaw....
 We as Choctaws rather chose to suffer and be free....